mozilla-iam/mozilla-iam/DECISION-MAKING.md

 **Module owners are responsible for:**

-- Aligning module-level key results (KRs) with the IAM roadmap milestones and objectives.
-The IAM roadmap milestones are set together with the module owners the Stakeholders.
+- Aligning module-level miletones and issues with the IAM roadmap milestones and objectives.
+The IAM roadmap milestones are set together with the module owners, the DRI and stakeholders.
-- Breaking down tasks associated with Objectives and Key Results into sub tasks that can be worked on in a sprint
+- Breaking down tasks associated with miletones into sub tasks that can be worked on in a sprint.
-- Making decisions about the module that align with OKRs and technical considerations
+- Making decisions about the module that align with Mozilla OKRs and technical considerations.
-- Raising issues associated with OKRs, milestones, tech stack etc to IAM stakeholders
+- Raising issues associated with OKRs, milestones, tech stack etc. to the IAM DRI.

-## Stakeholders

-Stakeholders are high-level responsible, accountable persons for specific Mozilla functions.
-They're responsible for drafting the high-level OKRs, roadmap and resolving issues or problems.

-* Open Innovation: @HerminaC
-* Enterprise Information Security: @chlin (Capability owner)
-* IAM Product owner: @gdestuynder (Technical Lead)

 ## UX (User Experience)